aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Introduction.md

 This is where we felt that `XElement` could be used as a safe-guard for this very critical part of the overall Astro experience.

-To help prevent a potential pitfall of problematic components, we sought to provide a stable utilitarian approach to creating them.
+To help prevent a potential scenario of problematic components, we sought to provide a stable utilitarian approach to creating them.

 Currently, in Astro in order for you to apply any form of client side interactivity it uses a range of external UI Frameworks.

 These components are predominately made from React, Solid, Svelte, Vue etc.

 This is needed be added to a page in order to provide any meaningful form of client-side interactivity, using Astro only techniques to partially hydrate the components when needed on the client.

 Providing a substantial performance boost over the conventional methods.

 And the inevitable question comes next,